sohamch08/lumina/README.md

 ## ◈ &ensp; Demo

-The file [`main.tex`](main.tex) is a fully worked example using the theme — two chapters of Greek mathematics covering commensurability, irrationality, and prime numbers.
+The file [`main.tex`](main.tex) is a fully worked example using the theme.
+Two chapters of Greek mathematics covering commensurability, irrationality, and prime numbers.
 The compiled output is [`main.pdf`](main.pdf).

 ---